octobercms/docs/1.x/services/mail.md

 #### Automatically generated templates

-Mail templates can also be generated automatically by [mail views that have been registered](#mail-template-registration).
+Mail templates can also be generated automatically by [mail views that have been registered](#registering-mail-layouts-templates-partials).
 The **code** value will be the same as the mail view path (eg: author.plugin:mail.message).
 If the mail view has a **layout** parameter defined, this will be used to give the template a layout.

 When a generated template is saved for the first time, the customized content will be used when sending mail for the assigned code.
 In this context, the mail view can be considered a *default view*.

-<a name="mail-layouts"></a>
 ### Using mail layouts

 Mail layouts can be created by selecting *Settings > Mail > Mail templates* and clicking the *Layouts* tab.
 These behave just like CMS layouts, they contain the scaffold for the mail message.
 Mail views and templates support the use of mail layouts.